Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- Based on this matchup's moneyline, the Mariners' implied win probability is 53.5%.
+- The Mariners have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Seattle has played in 99 games with over/under set, and have combined with opponents to go over the total 49 times (49-48-2).
+- Seattle's games have gone over the total in 49 of its 100 chances.

-- The Mariners have a 4-10-0 record against the spread this season (covering just 28.6% of the time).
+- The Mariners have an against the spread record of 4-10-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!